 Yes, you can use a refrigerated crust, just it it into your tart pan.
 If you want to use a frozen crust, choose a shallow crust ~ a deep dish will be too deep for this pie.

 Pre baking the crust helps keep it from getting too soggy after the filling goes on.
 Another trick is to sprinkle about a teaspoon of breadcrumbs (Panko crumbs work well) over the crust before adding the filling.
-The crumbs help absorb excess moisture.
+The crumbs help absorb excess moisture for a sog-free zucchini pie.

 Always start from the outside, and overlap the slices fairly tightly because they will shrink as they cook.
 Do a complete ring around the edge, then do another one, again overlapping slightly.
 The overlap insures you get complete coverage on your pie, even after baking.